Can You Clean Above Ground Pool with Bleach? Complete Guide

 Safety Considerations

 Never mix bleach with other chemicals - add them separately with circulation in between.
 Store bleach in a cool, dark place as it loses potency over time.
-Liquid bleach has about a 1-year shelf life, while pool chlorine is typically fresher due to higher turnover.
+Liquid bleach keeps for several months (its lower concentration degrades a bit slower), while pool-strength liquid chlorine loses roughly 20% per month at room temperature—so both are best bought fresh.

 Monitoring and Maintenance

 Test FC levels daily, especially during hot weather or heavy use.
 Your above ground pool will typically lose 1-3 ppm FC per day through UV breakdown and oxidation of contaminants.
-Maintain FC levels according to your CYA reading - typically 3-5 ppm for outdoor pools with 30-50 ppm CYA.
+Maintain FC levels according to your CYA reading - typically 4-6 ppm for outdoor pools with 30-50 ppm CYA, and roughly 8-11 ppm for pools with 70-80 ppm CYA.

 Alternative Sanitization Methods